 Your Board report that:

-> The ratio (Approx.) of the remuneration of each director to the meanremuneration of the employees of the company for the financial year was 20:1
+> The ratio (Approx.) of the remuneration of each director to the medianremuneration of the employees of the company for the financial year 61.80:1

 Executive Director (including Chief Executive Officer); and